openshift/training/08-S2I-Introduction.md

 *Note:* Your names are probably a little different.

-Now start another build, wait a moment or two for your build to start.
+Now, start another build, wait a moment or two for your build to start.

     oc start-build example